WeLoveOpenSourcePlugins/contribute/README.md

 ## Project Requirements and Guidelines

-Generally, you are free in structuring your project in whatever way you prefer.
-While it is common practice, you need not take inspiration from a paid plugin for your project.
+Generally, you are free to structure your project in whatever way you prefer.
+For example, while it is common practice, you need not take inspiration from a paid plugin for your project.
 Neither do we restrict you to use any particular language, library or framework.
 The only (and obvious) requirement is that your project is a *Spigot* plugin or a plugin for any of its forks.

 However, there are a few guidelines that your project **must** conform to: